 After this, guests then head down a hallway and upstairs to the load area.
 The attractions features a dual-load and unload, meaning two trains at a time.
 Coaster trains for the ride feature 5 cars that hold four guests each with a two-by-two seating configuration.
 In case you don’t want to do math, that means a train can hold 20 guests.

 After loading and being dispatched, the trains take a quick trip around the load area and head into the launch tunnel, where they are then shot into the added building behind the old Universe of Energy.
 This building is 133 feet tall, so 12.2 stories in height.
 To our surprise, the coaster itself has no inversions and appears to be fairly family friendly.
 Think of it as a modern take on Space Mountain.
 The track layout consists of many tight turns and long straightaways that will likely be accented with projection effects.
 It’s hard to tell in the documents if there will be any physical show scenes, but there really doesn’t appear to be, other than some abstract lighted walls that the trains pass through at a few points in the ride.
-After the lengthy coaster ride, the trains travel back to the old building and unload station, allowing guests to go downstairs and exit out the right side of the facade.
+After the lengthy coaster ride, the trains travel back to the old building and unload station, allowing guests to go downstairs and exit through a store and out the right side of the facade.

 Details of the storyline and what exactly is going on in this attraction are scarce, but the layout and ride specifications shared above are confirmed to be accurate.